ExpressGateway/express-gateway.io/docs/consumer-management.md

 We are working on this in order to plug your own credential type.

-#### Accessing consumer information from a service enpoint
+#### Accessing consumer information from a service endpoint

 Express Gateway will add the `eg-consumer-id` header to the proxied requests based on the authenticated user.
 In case there's none, its value will be `anonymous`.
-Using that ID, your service can query the [Admin API][admin] to retrieve more informations.
+Using that ID, your service can query the [Admin API][admin] to retrieve more information.

-In case you want to downstream more informations, you can put a [headers][headers] policy just after the authentication steps of your pipeline.
+In case you want to downstream more information, you can put a [headers][headers] policy just after the authentication steps of your pipeline.

 #### Customizing the models